bluz71/vim-mistfly-statusline/README.md

 [nvim-web-devicons](https://github.com/kyazdani42/nvim-web-devicons) plugin must
 also be installed and active.

-By default a filetype icon will be displayed if possible.
+By default, a filetype icon will be displayed if possible.

 To disable the display of a filetype icon please add the following to your initialization file: